endritvs/laravel-ai-toolkit/README.md

 ## 📄 License

 This package is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+See the [LICENSE](https://github.com/endritvs/laravel-ai-toolkit?tab=MIT-1-ov-file) file for more information.

-## 📜 Changelog

-All notable changes to this project will be documented in this file.
-[CHANGELOG.md](CHANGELOG.md)

 ## 💡 Tips & Tricks